kanaria69/Mainecoco/README.md

-## Why do trees seem suspicious on sunny days?
-Dunno, they're just a bit shady.
+## Why did Dracula lie in the wrong coffin?
+He made a grave mistake.